 - External treatments to the masseter and temporalis muscles, along with the neck and shoulders.

 - Intra-oral work to the pterygoids are done to release the tension of these deeper muscles to allow the disc, which is often pulled forward, to move back and rest on the condyle of your jaw bone.

-As a result, the clicking and popping are reduced as the jaw no longer has to shift to try and ‘jump’ over the disc.
-With the articulating disc sliding back to its’ resting position, the nerve bundle attached to it is no longer being pulled forward and pinched.
+As a result, the clicking and popping is reduced as the jaw no longer has to shift to try and ‘jump’ over the disc.
+With the articulating disc sliding back to its’ resting position, the nerve bundle attached to it, is no longer being pulled forward and pinched.
 This helps to significantly decrease your pain.

 In addition to manual therapy to the jaw, you can combine contrast baths to help flush out the area and increase circulation.